-You may have seen a sporting event at which a player was escorted off the field on a stretcher.
-If the reason was a torn Achilles tendon, you now know how bad it can be.
-That athlete was most likely being taken to surgery to repair the tear, and he won’t be playing for months while it heals.
-If you’re active and begin to feel pain in the back of your ankle, visit Dr. Velimir Petkov in Clifton, New Jersey.
-Your podiatrist can begin a program of Achilles tendon rehabilitation before you get carted off on a stretcher in extreme pain.
-Call Premier Podiatry for an appointment, even on short notice.
+You may have seen a player getting escorted off the field at a sporting event due to an injury.
+If the injury was a torn Achilles tendon, you know how bad it can be.
+That athlete is most likely being taken to surgery to repair the tear.
+He won’t be playing for months while it heals.
+If you’re active and begin to feel pain in the back of your ankle, visit Dr. Velimir Petkov, DPM, for Achilles tendonitis treatment.
+Your podiatrist can begin a program of rehabilitation.
+If you have pain, see a foot doctor before you get carted off on a stretcher in extreme pain.
+Call Clifton, NJ podiatrist’s office for an appointment, even on short notice.

-The Achilles tendon is that strong band of tissue that connects your calf muscles to your heel.
-Typically, tendonitis occurs from overuse.
+The Achilles tendon is the strong band of tissue that connects your calf muscles to your heel.
+Tendonitis occurs from overuse.
 Runners who suddenly increase the intensity of their runs are at particular risk of developing Achilles tendonitis.
-Middle-aged athletes who only work out on the weekends are another population who may be at risk of injuring the tendon.
+Middle-aged athletes who only work out on the weekends may be at risk of injuring the tendon.

-Tendonitis, while painful and sometimes mobility-limiting, usually responds well to conservative lifestyle treatments and over-the-counter medication.
-Your northern New Jersey podiatrist at Premier Podiatry provides you with a set of exercises, stretches and other modification recommendations that help you heal your tendonitis.
+Tendonitis is painful and mobility-limiting.
+You can treat your pain with conservative lifestyle treatments and over-the-counter medication.
+Your Northern New Jersey podiatrist at Premier Podiatry provides you with a set of exercises, stretches, and other modification recommendations that help you heal your tendonitis.

-But when the band of tissue doesn’t respond to these simple modifications or if your Achilles tendon ruptures, you may need more drastic intervention in the form of Achilles tendon surgery.
-When you’re at that stage, you want to rely on a highly trained and experienced podiatrist such as Dr. Velimir Petkov.
-He keeps you informed of your options and performs the tendon surgery properly so you can resume your normal exercise routine as soon as possible.
+When the band of tissue doesn’t respond to these simple modifications, or if your Achilles tendon ruptures, you may need more drastic intervention in the form of surgery.
+When you’re at this stage, you want to rely on a top-rated foot specialist such as Dr. Velimir Petkov for your minimally invasive Achilles tendon repair.
+He keeps you informed of your options before beginning any treatment.
+Dr. Petkov performs tendon surgery so you can resume your regular exercise routine as soon as possible.

 Request For ConsultationBOOK CONSULTATION